upc-pre-202510-1asi0572-2956/smart_band_edge_service/README.md

 - **Application**: Contains application services and use cases.
 - **Infrastructure**: Contains data access, external service integrations, and configurations.
 - **Interfaces**: Contains API controllers and user interfaces.

+## Documentation

+For detailed documentation, refer to the [docs](docs) directory.
+It includes:
+- **Class Diagrams**: The file [docs/class-diagram.puml](docs/class-diagram.puml) contains the visual representation of the domain-driven packages, classes, and their relationships in PlantUML DSL.

 ## Usage

 ### Start the Service